What is a Standard Variable Rate Mortgage?

-When you initially take out a mortgage, you are likely to be offered a low rate as an incentive to take out a mortgage with that bank or building society.
+Standard variable rate mortgages are at the higher end of the interest scale.
+When you initially take out a mortgage, you are likely to be offered a low rate as an incentive to take out a new loan with that bank or building society.
 These incentive rates are over 2 or 5 years.
 So, what happens at the end of the low rate?
-If you are not careful it will revert to the lenders standard variable rate which can be very costly to you.
+If you are not careful it will revert to the lender’s standard variable rate or SVR which can be very costly to you.

-It rarely makes financial sense for you to be paying the standard variable rate on your mortgage.
+It rarely makes financial sense to have an SVR standard variable rate mortgage.

-With over 14,000 mortgages available on the market there is a good chance you will be able to get a far lower interest rate than your existing lender’s variable rate.
-If you want to know how to go about saving money by getting one of these then read on.
+With over 14,000 rates, deals, and products available on the market there is a good chance, you will be able to get a far lower mortgage interest rate than your existing lender’s standard variable rate SVR.

 What are the chances of my existing lender having the very best rate?

-How do I get off a standard variable rate?
+How do I get off the standard variable rate (SVR)?

-The first thing to do is to see what interest rates your existing bank or building society will offer you to stay with them.
+Check to see if you are a base rate or the lender’s SVR.
+The next step is to see what interest rate your existing bank or building society will offer you to stay with them.
 Make sure that you are aware of any charges or costs that are involved if you do decide to stay.

 How do I start to compare over 14,000 different mortgages?